 Science is just now unraveling the complex relationship between snoring sleep apnea and weight loss.
 But one thing is certain, they are related, and treating snoring helps with weight loss and losing weight helps with snoring!
 But aside from just looking better, treating snoring has other major health benefits.
 Including lowering blood pressure, reducing the strain on your heart and reducing the risk of stroke.
 Fortunately, there are a lot of very effective treatments available that can significantly reduce or even eliminate snoring.
 You just need to find the right solution for your type of snoring, don’t be surprised if you need to use more than one anti-snoring device to find relief, and don’t give up.
 Some anti-snoring devices can take time to get use to.
 You or your partner should be able to tell a difference in your snoring within a couple of days of using a device, but it can take up to 2 weeks before you get “use to” sleeping with it.
 And if you don’t notice significant relief within a couple of days, or you find the device just to uncomfortable to sleep with (after a couple of weeks), it’s time to try something else.
 As stated earlier, start small with the inexpensive products and you can always move up to the more expensive solutions if needed.

-I hope you have found this article both helpful and informative.
-If you have please share it with your friends and family and help us get the word out!
+As always, we hope you have found this article both helpful and informative.
+If you have please share it with your friends and family, it really does help us and is greatly appreciated!